Brewing Tea

 Steep 1- to 4 minutes at 175˚to 200˚the longer you steep the stronger the flavor.
 Please note that Rooibos brews quickly – its best to adjust to your taste.
 Nice with honey or cream.

-For ease of use and to have on hand – Use approx. 1oz. plant material per quart of water – Bring water to a boil add herbs and simmer for 15-20 minutes with lid.
-Remove from heat and decant/strain.
-Keep in fridge.
-Good for one to two days.
+Using approx. 1oz. by weight, dried plant material per quart of water – Bring the water to a boil add herbs and simmer for 15-20 minutes with lid.
+Remove from heat, strain and pour into a glass canning jar and keep in fridge.